everguard-inc/stable-diffusion-2/README.md

   --checkpointing_steps=3000 \
 ```

+### Resolution
+Resulution argument shoul be devided by 64.
+For tuning it should be changed for different types of images.
+- If you have little instances in your fine-tuning dataset (like people), you can use 256 resolution.
+- For bigger objects (like trucks, machines) is better to use 512 resolution.

+### Prompt
+Prompt should contain unique key like "sks" or "zlk", anything that model hasn't seen before.

+### Max Train Stems
+This argument should be set depends on number of instances for train.
+It's always enourg to make 200-300 iterations per image.
+So if you have 20 images, number of itarations should be 4000-6000.

+### Instances Number
+Number of instances should be between 20 and 50.
+More will bw not good.

+For inference tuned models just set path to models dir (*output_dir*) to our inference script.

 #
 #

 ### Arguments explanation
 - **instance_data_dir**: directory with images for inpainting, it's always 5-20 images enough for fine-tuning.
 - **instance_prompt**: custom prompt/tags for inpainting, it should contain custom token like: sks, zhg, ggt, which model hasn't seen before. "sks" is very popular, so we advice you to use some other tokens.
 Your prompt can look like "zkl person hand in protective gght tthgloves".
+- **coco_annotation_file**: path to coco annotation file
 - **resolution**: training image resolution, your images will be resized to this size, the lower the resolution, the lower GPU memory usage.
 - **train_batch_size**: batch size for training, to increase batch size - decrease resolution.
 - **gradient_accumulation_steps**: step for gradient accumulation.
 For now doesn't help in training.